 Some generators have a bigger power output; some are more mobile than others; some generator power is more consistent; and some generators are loud, where others are much quieter.
 Here are five considerations to help you find the right generator to meet your needs.

-In portable format, inverter generators are generally the smallest and most lightweight, making them easier to move around.
-Whilst conventional generators can be mobile, they are often much larger and bulkier than inverter generators, and more cumbersome to move around.
+Portable inverter generators are generally the smallest and most lightweight, making them easier to move around.
+Conventional portable generators, meanwhile, are often much larger and bulkier than portable inverter generators, and more cumbersome to move around.

-The charging time, amount and size of equipment you need to charge will influence the amount of power you need.
-Coates Hire’s generator and power distribution fleet ranges from smaller 650watt portable units right through to 1400kVA multi Megawatt Power Stations.
-Talk to us about sourcing the right amount of power for your next project.
+The runtime, amount of power required and size of equipment you need to power to will influence the wattage you need in a generator.
+Conventional generators often have larger fuel tanks – which means a larger capacity and runtime – so they can create more power than in invertor generator.
+Coates' generator and power distribution fleet ranges from smaller 650watt portable units right through to 1400kVA multi Megawatt Power Stations.
+Talk to us about sourcing the right amount of electrical power for your next project.

-Efficiency can vary between different types of generators.
-Microprocessors allow the throttle on inverter generators to fluctuate depending on demand, which means they can run at variable speeds.
-This allows inverter generators to throttle back, saving fuel and reducing noise when the demand for power is light.
+Fuel consumption impacts your operating costs.
+Fuel efficiency can vary between different types of generators.
+Microprocessors allow the throttle on inverter generators to fluctuate depending on demand, which means they can run at variable engine speeds.
+This allows inverter generators to throttle back, increasing fuel efficiency and reducing noise when the demand for power is light.

-Conventional generators can be fitted with an acoustic cabinet (i.e. a soundproof case) to offer reprieve from noise during operation.
-This can be particularly useful for working indoors or in confined spaces, where noise can be an issue.
+Conventional generators can be fitted with an acoustic cabinet (i.e. a soundproof case) to reduce noise during operation.
+This can be particularly useful for working in confined spaces, overnight, and near noise-sensitive areas such as residential areas, heritage sites, hospitals, aged care facilities, government buildings and livestock farms.
 However, the casing on portable silenced generators does make them bulkier to handle, reducing mobility.